 Carpeting is a special challenge.
 Most people leave their carpeting in too long before replacing it.
 If your carpeting is getting worn, it may be time for an inexpensive neutral colored replacement.
 Remember, the sellers need to be able to imagine themselves living in the house.
-It’s hard for your eyes to mist over with delightful anticipation when they’re locked on cat doo stains on the rug.
+It’s hard for my eyes to mist over with the delightful image of my loved ones and me relaxing together in this home when those same eyes are locked in on the cat doo stains on the rug.
 Get it?

 Everything needs to work.
 Go through the house and methodically tighten loose hardware, replace loose or missing doorstops, and oil hinges and doorknobs.
+If your windows are operable, make sure they can be raised and lowered with a minimum of drama.
 Replace or repair leaky faucets and toilets.

 Set the Right Price

 Part of treating your house as a commodity is pricing it to move.
 You may think you already know what houses in your neighborhood have sold for, but avoid relying on the grapevine.
-Your agent will do a comparable check of houses nearby, and that’s generally the most reliable estimate of what your house will sell for.
+Your agent will do a comparable check of houses nearby and adjust the recommended listing price for differences among the properties; that’s generally the most reliable estimate of what your house will sell for.
+Focus on your neighborhood.
 The maxim real estate professionals apply to valuation of real estate is that there are three factors that govern value: location, location, and location.
 It simply makes no sense to try to infer the value of your house from what a similar house somewhere else sold for.

 By the same token, however, real estate value today depends on many factors other than location: